-The symptoms include severe diarrhea, cramping, vomiting, and dehydration and veterinarian advice must be sought.
+The symptoms include severe diarrhea, cramping, vomiting, and dehydration, and veterinarian advice must be sought.

-Fish that have been stored frozen are the exception; as taking the internal temperature of the fish down to -4°F, for at least 7 days; will kill any parasites that may have been present.
+Fish that have been stored frozen are the exception, as taking the internal temperature of the fish down to -4°F, for at least 7 days will kill any parasites that may have been present.

 You can find more information on salmon poisoning disease on the Washington State University website.

-Too much salt in the blood; (hypernatremia), can cause the muscles to lose moisture, shrivel, and become stiff, which will create shaking and jerking.
+Too much salt in the blood; (hypernatremia) can cause the muscles to lose moisture, shrivel, and become stiff, which will create shaking and jerking.

-These include decreased appetite, lethargy, incoordination, excessive thirst or urination; and in severe cases, tremors, seizures, coma, and even death.
+These include decreased appetite, lethargy, incoordination, excessive thirst or urination, and in severe cases, tremors, seizures, coma, and even death.

-28. Tomatoes (unripe)
+28. Tomatoes (Unripe)

 Unripe “green” tomatoes and the actual tomato plant are poisonous to dogs and should be avoided.

 Glycoalkaloids are typically bitter-tasting and produce a burning irritation in the back of the mouth and side of the tongue.

-Keep dogs away from tomato plants by fencing off your garden area; or by supervising your dog when in the garden.
+Keep dogs away from tomato plants by fencing off your garden area or supervising your dog when in the garden.

 In an emergency, when you cannot reach your veterinarian, immediately contact your local animal emergency clinic or call the animal poison hotline at 888-232-8870.
 You can also try the ASPCA Animal Poison Control Center at 888-426-4435.

-It has recently gained popularity and it can be found in a range of household products; a few essential oils, and many human foods.
+It has recently gained popularity, and it can be found in a range of household products; a few essential oils and many human foods.

-Xylitol works by confusing the dog’s pancreas into thinking it is real sugar, it then releases insulin to store it.
+Xylitol works by confusing the dog’s pancreas into thinking it is real sugar; it then releases insulin to store it.

-So if you suspect your pet has eaten a product containing xylitol; call your veterinarian or Pet Poison Helpline for assistance as soon as possible.
+So if you suspect your pet has eaten a product containing xylitol, call your veterinarian or Pet Poison Helpline for assistance as soon as possible.

 The popularity of xylitol in sugar-free items like gum and baked goods; keeps this item near the top of the list of top 10 food poisons for the Animal Poison Control Center (APCC).

 30. Yeast Dough

-expand within the dog’s stomach.
-The expanding dough will cause painful pressure, distention of the stomach, gas and painful cramping.
+Expand within the dog’s stomach.
+The expanding dough will cause painful pressure, distention of the stomach, gas, and painful cramping.

-However, the real problem is that the yeast in the activated dough is producing ethanol, (Alcohol), as a by-product.
+However, the real problem is that the yeast in the activated dough is producing ethanol (Alcohol) as a by-product.

-The levels of alcohol can very quickly become life-threatening for a dog and veterinarian advice must be sought immediately.
+The alcohol levels can quickly become life-threatening for a dog, and veterinarian advice must be sought immediately.

 When In Doubt About Any Human Foods Safe For Dogs To Eat, Ask A Veterinarian For Advice